-This paper forms part of an ongoing research project whose aim is to investigate the history of Hungarian, as well as language change in general, and to analyze the empirical results in a modern theoretical framework.
+This paper forms part of an ongoing research project whose aim is twofold: on the one hand, digitalizing all the Old Hungarian records and some selected texts from the Middle Hungarian Period, as well as building an online searchable database based on this historical language corpus.
+A considerable part of the texts will be morphologically analyzed by an automatic morphological parser.
+On the other hand, our aim is to investigate the history of Hungarian, and language change in general, and to analyze our empirical results in a modern theoretical framework.
 Traditional historical grammars limited themselves so far to descriptive statements without intending to explain certain syntactic phenomena or propose any analysis with an explanatory force.
 We are interested in reconstructing the syntax of different synchronic systems as well as examining and modeling the grammaticalization processes that can be attested through the early history of this language.
 Studies of this type do not seem to have been made for a Finno-Ugric language before.
 Admittedly, these languages are poorly documented, and Hungarian is exceptional with its approximately 800 years of documentation.